bbauska/UofM-AdvStyling/readme.md

 Earlier, I mentioned that you can have XX, or something like XX column zero, or really for anything, you can have column zero, hides it from the screen.
-It\'s usually a lot easier to use the hidden class instead.
+It&apos;s usually a lot easier to use the hidden class instead.
-Hidden-XX basically says, make this visible on every viewport except for the one we\'re going to mention right here.
+Hidden-XX basically says, make this visible on every viewport except for the one we&apos;re going to mention right here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 255.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image255.webp){width="4.0in" height="2.0927351268591425in"}

 In the same way, visible-XX says, hide something.
-It shouldn\'t be visible unless I\'m on this certain size screen.
+It shouldn&apos;t be visible unless I&apos;m on this certain size screen.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 256.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->